kazungusafari/trial/docs/intro.md

 - fieldValue.The value of the form field
 - fieldName.The name of the form field
 - fieldHandler.This is an onchange function handler
-- getFormFieldProps .This is function that returns the object shown below
+- getFieldProps .This is function that returns the object shown below

 ```js
 const obj = { value: fieldValue, onChange: fieldHandler, name: fieldName };